thomaslc66/TWEB_Projet_2018/README.md

 ## Prepare for local environnement

+1. Create a folder named "data" in the root of the directory

+2. Install [mongodb](https://www.mongodb.com/download-center?initial=true#community) and run the following command.
+You need to be in the root of the project otherwise the command wont find the /data/ folder.
-1. Install [mongodb](https://www.mongodb.com/download-center?initial=true#community) and run the following command (On Windows you must Add MongoDB binaries to the System PATH "C:\Program Files\MongoDB\Server\4.0\bin" and restart Visual Studio Code)
+   (On Windows you must Add MongoDB binaries to the System PATH "C:\Program Files\MongoDB\Server\4.0\bin" and restart Visual Studio Code)

 ```shell
 mongod --dbpath=./data/ --port 12345
 ```

-Not that the DB il local is running on port: 12345
+Not that the local DB is running on port: 12345.
-You alson need to create a folder named "data" in the root of the directory

-2. Create a .env file in the root directory and add the following configuration (You must install dotenv Visual Studio Code plugin)
+2. Create a .env file in the root directory and add the following configuration.
+You can see the .env.default file exemple.
+   (You must install dotenv Visual Studio Code plugin)

 ```java